 Once We Have a Boarding Group, Can We Leave Hollywood Studios and Come Back?

-For example, if your boarding group is in the 100+ range, you most likely won’t get called until the mid-afternoon.
+For example, if your boarding group is in the 60-80+ range, you most likely won’t get called until mid-afternoon or evening.

-If you want to leave Hollywood Studios and go back to your resort or another park, feel free to do so.
-Just make sure you keep an eye on what groups are currently boarding so you can get back in time.
+If you do leave, just make sure you keep an eye on what your estimated boarding time is so you can get back in time to ride.

-When Should I Return to Ride?
+When Should I Return to the Queue to Ride?

-Once your boarding group gets called to return, you have 2 hours to do so before your boarding pass expires.
+Once your boarding group gets called to return, you have 1 hour to do so before your boarding pass expires.
 However, that doesn’t mean you should return immediately right when your group is called?

-In our experience, if you have an early boarding time (first 40 groups) you will be called before 11:00 am.
+In our experience, if you have an early boarding time (first 20-40 groups) you will be called before 12:00 pm.
 You could return to ride Rise of the Resistance right away, which is fine if that’s the only attraction you are interested in doing in Hollywood Studios.

-A better strategy, however, would be to wait till your 2 hours is almost up and do the other Hollywood Studios attractions before the lines get too crowded there.
+A better strategy, however, would be to wait till your hour is almost up and do the other Hollywood Studios attractions before the lines get too crowded there.